Kabirul Bashar Ph.D. Professor, Department of Zoology

 SHORT BIOGRAPHY

-Professor Dr. Kabirul Bashar is a renowned Medical Entomologist, Scientist, and popular public speaker on Dengue, Chikungunya, Malaria, and Filariasis in Bangladesh.
-Dr. Bashar is also working as International Exchange Adviser and Collaborative Professor at Kanazawa University, Japan.
-He was the consultant of WHO, the Global Fund and National Malaria and Dengue Control Program, and several multinational companies.
-He is the editorial board member of many international journals.
+Professor Dr. Kabirul Bashar is a distinguished Medical Entomologist and Scientist, widely recognized for his expertise and public speaking on Dengue, Chikungunya, Malaria, and Filariasis in Bangladesh.
+He serves as an International Exchange Adviser and Collaborative Professor at Kanazawa University, Japan.
+His extensive consultancy experience includes collaborations with the WHO, the Global Fund, the National Malaria and Dengue Control Program, and several multinational companies.
+Additionally, he holds editorial board memberships in numerous international journals.

-The Bashar lab research supports several national and international organizations on dengue and malaria programs in making evidence-driven decisions on vector control strategy and intervention selection, to include operational approaches and priority indicators to expand understanding of native vector bionomics (e.g. indoor versus outdoor biting), detect gaps in protection with current vector control interventions (e.g. low coverage of LLINs, insecticide resistance, outdoor biting), and explore drivers of transmission (e.g. rainfall, human movement, increased vulnerability and/or receptivity) in combination with epidemiological and other meta-data.
-In succession, this data will help programs tailor solutions, reduce vector populations and human-vector contact, and drive down transmission using a minimum capacity-based dataset toward maximum impact.
+Dr. Bashar's lab supports various national and international organizations in making evidence-driven decisions on vector control strategies.
+This includes operational approaches and priority indicators to expand understanding of native vector bionomics, detect gaps in current interventions, and explore transmission drivers.
+This comprehensive data helps programs tailor solutions, reduce vector populations and human-vector contact, and drive down transmission effectively.

-Over the last 24 years, his lab has conducted research in many countries, including Bangladesh, India, Malaysia, Thailand, Japan, Italy, and Canada.
-In short, his lab studies disease transmission dynamics from a global perspective – investigating mosquito vector species, their bionomics, and the effects of both human and vector behaviors on disease transmission and intervention effectiveness - all towards evidence-based decisions to protect humans.
-The Bashar lab conducts research, training, and service with academic, NGO, and country ministry of health and Education programs towards advancing health standards for everyone – especially people disproportionately impacted by preventable diseases.
+Over the past 24 years, Dr. Bashar’s lab has conducted research in numerous countries, including Bangladesh, India, Malaysia, Thailand, Japan, Italy, and Canada.
+His lab studies disease transmission dynamics from a global perspective, investigating mosquito vector species, their bionomics, and the effects of human and vector behaviors on disease transmission and intervention effectiveness.
+The Bashar lab is committed to conducting research, training, and service in collaboration with academic institutions, NGOs, and country health and education ministries, aiming to advance health standards, particularly for those disproportionately impacted by preventable diseases.

 RESEARCH INTEREST